What is the Toyota Circular Factory?

 Toyota Circular Factory

-Toyota’s European operations has announced the establishment of an exciting new vehicle recycling initiative called Toyota Circular Factory (TCF).
+Toyota’s European operations has established an exciting new vehicle recycling initiative called Toyota Circular Factory (TCF).
 Its aim is to create multiple centres around Europe that will provide careful and systematic processing of vehicles at the end of their life to maximise the environmental benefits of recycling, repurposing and remanufacturing.

-Toyota Manufacturing UK’s production facility in Burnaston, Derbyshire — home of the UK-built Corolla — is delighted to have been selected as the first of such TCF centres.
-When activities begin there during the third quarter of this year, the plant will set the benchmark for Toyota’s future recycling operations across Europe and worldwide.
-But how will it work?
+Toyota Manufacturing UK’s production facility in Burnaston, Derbyshire — home of the UK-built Corolla — was delighted to be selected as the first of such TCF centres.
+Activities began there during the third quarter of last year, and the first car benefiting from this circular process came off the line on 19 March 2026.
+The plant now sets the benchmark for Toyota’s future recycling operations across Europe and worldwide.
+But how does it work?

 Toyota Circular Factory: three key processes

-How many end-of-life cars will Burnaston be able to recycle?
+How many end-of-life cars is Burnaston able to recycle?

-It is anticipated that the TCF at Burnaston will initially recycle around 10,000 vehicles a year.
-This will recover 300 tonnes of high-purity plastic and 8,200 tonnes of steel, among other materials, plus is expected to give new life to 120,000 parts.
+Burnaston will initially recycle around 10,000 vehicles a year.
+This is expected to recover 300 tonnes of high-purity plastic and 8,200 tonnes of steel, among other materials, and give new life to some 120,000 parts.

-Similar operations will then be rolled out across Europe, each of which will follow the pattern of excellence set by Burnaston.
-And Toyota doesn’t plan to stop at its own facilities either — there is an eagerness to collaborate with other organisations who share a passion for sustainability and commitment to carbon neutrality.
+A similar operation is due to be rolled out later this year in Toyota’s manufacturing plant in Wałbrzych, Poland, which will follow the pattern of excellence set by Burnaston.
+And Toyota doesn’t plan to stop at its own facilities either — there is an eagerness to collaborate with other organisations which share a passion for sustainability and commitment to carbon neutrality.

 With the Toyota Circular Factory initiative, Toyota aims to significantly reduce future emissions associated with vehicle and sub-component manufacturing.
 It sets a new industry benchmark for responsible recycling and material reuse, aligning with the fifth step in Toyota’s six-part environmental challenge of establishing a recycling-based society and systems to support this goal.